deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 ### Stage 1 - Keep the Source Files

 Stage 1 is going to determine whether the file contains source code or not.
-The ones that are not should be discarded.
+The ones that don't should be discarded.

 ```cs
 ChannelReader<FileInfo> FilterByExtension(